 Clients have been impressed by Clementine’s “attention to detail and meticulous preparation” and speak highly of her advocacy: “when a difficult judge asked numerous taxing questions on technical points of law” she “gave succinct responses and knew the law inside out”.
+She is a tenacious advocate both in Court and on paper with an ability to grasp complex factual and legal issues quickly and to present arguments persuasively.

 Clementine accepts instructions from both claimants and defendants.
-She is able to advise on liability, causation and quantum and to draft pleadings.

 Clementine’s recent experience at the Nursing and Midwifery Council means that she is well placed to consider the regulatory aspects of clinical negligence claims.